chiggachiggayeah/weatherman/weatherman.md

 ---
 ### Miracles and Monkeys

 One week.
 One week later and it was four in the morning and there was still life in the halls.
 Coherent, not-stumbling-over-itself life.
 With the life there came pounding on his door.
 Naram was in the middle of reading.
-He opened the door, immediately regretted it, but before he could seal up the breach he'd open, in walked Jin.
+He opened the door, immediately regretted it, but before he could seal up the breach he'd opened, in walked Jin.
 Just Jin.

 "Wh-what're you doing?" asked.
 His eyes were bloodshot.
 He hadn't slept in since Friday.
 It was Sunday.
 "Don't you have, I don't know, drinking to do?
 Or friends?"